 Disclosure: Bear in mind that some of the links in this post are affiliate links and if you go through them to make a purchase we will earn a commission at no additional cost to you.
 We chose these companies / hotels because of their quality and not because of the commission we receive from your purchases.

-The island of Shikoku is famous for the 1400 kilometer pilgrimage route.
+The island of Shikoku is famous because of this very long pilgrimage route.
 For centuries, people have been making pilgrimages along the many temples on the island.
-All because of Kobo Daishi, the founder of Shingon Zen Buddhism.
-In the ninth century he made this trip along all 88 temples on the route.
 Every year, thousands of Japanese make this legendary journey.
 For Japanese this is a trip that you must have done once in your life.
 It does not matter how the route is covered, you can do it by foot, bike, car, bus or however you want to do it.

 En route locals will give you chocolates, oranges, rice balls or tea.
 And if desired also a lift - out of respect and assuming that they too come closer to enlightenment by doing good.
 The walk is for every nationality.
 The intention is to visit the temples, to meditate and thus to gain Enlightenment, that is what matters.
 It does not matter whether you are a Buddhist, Muslim or Christian.

 At each temple you get a stamp in your beautiful pilgrim booklet for a small fee, as a sign that you have been there.
 Just like the Japanese most foreigners also dress in white.
 And with a bamboo hat on your head and pilgrim's staff in the hand you might feel why the great Zen master Kobo Daishi walked this circuit.

 We recommend walking the 88 temple circuit from April til November.
 Although July and August can be a bit hot and humid.
 Click here for more climate details in Matsuyama, Japan.